 An Atlanta personal injury attorney, like Andrew, may help you build a solid case against the doctor or hospital that injured you and negotiate a fair settlement with the insurance company.
 A personal injury attorney Atlanta GA counts on may also help you fill out the paperwork and make sure it is filed correctly and in a timely manner.

 With an experienced personal injury lawyer on your side, you may sleep easier at night knowing that someone is fighting for your rights.
-If you are searching for a personal injury attorney Atlanta GA offers, contact Andrew R. Lynch at 404-373-7735.
+If you are searching for a personal injury attorney Atlanta GA offers, contact The Lynch Law Group at 404-373-7735.